Gowthamguna01/Gowthamguna01/README.md

                                                              PYTHON FULL-STACK DEVELOPER
-👋 Hi, I’m @Gowthamguna01🦄 from Erode, TamilNadu, INDIA.
+👋 Hi, I’m Gowtham from Erode, TamilNadu, INDIA.
 I am a recent graduate with a bachelor's degree.

 - I’m passionate about coding, especially in Python and Javascript.
 I have a strong interest in Python Full-Stack Development, and iam eager to contribute my knowledge and dedication to any team i join.